-- (a) Ensuring that new landscaping is compatible with the existing neighbourhood character. - (b) Providing landscaped balconies, patios and roof decks. - (c) Using landscaped treatments adjacent to the ALRT guideway and bus loop to visually screen new development and soften the impact of continuous building walls (Figure 8). - (d) Layering landscape materials to achieve an appropriate interface along the street (Figure 9). - (e) Providing consistent boulevard trees in agreement with the City Engineer to visually tie the neighbourhood together.
+- (b) Providing landscaped balconies, patios and roof decks. - (c) Using landscape treatments adjacent to the ALRT to visually screen new development and soften the impact of continuous building walls (Figure 7). - (d) Layering landscaping materials to achieve an appropriate interface along the street (Figure 8). - (e) Providing consistent boulevard trees in agreement with the City Engineer to visually tie the neighbourhood together.

-Figure 8.
-Suggested Landscaping Adjacent to the ALRT.
+Figure 7.
+Suggested landscaping Adjacent to the ALRT.